 Evening @ LÊP is a credit recovery program for students transferring in from other schools or for day school students who would be more successful in a self-paced environment.
-Students applying mid-trimester and too late to earn credit in the LEP Day School, will find Evening @ LÊP a great place to enroll to earn credits before transitioning to Day School.
-Students earn credit through an online program, as well as through credit by exam and small group learning activities.
+Students applying mid-semester and too late to earn credit in the LEP Day School, will find Evening @ LÊP a great place to enroll to earn credits before transitioning to Day School.
+Students earn credit through an online program, as well as through credit by exam and independent study options.
 Evening School students are expected to complete work outside of school hours so they are considered full-time students.
 Students able to enroll in either the day or evening program, but not both simultaneously.
 To register: complete the online application, and contact Ms. Theresa Smallwood at (503) 254-2537 ext.
 191. Evening @ LÊP is a place where students…

 Frequently Asked Questions about Evening @ LÊP: Q: What kind of students are best served at Evening @ LÊP?
 A: The students best served at Evening @ LÊP are students who have been in another high school and have not earned all their credits, those who transfer to LEP too late in a term to earn credit, or students who work or care for family members during the day.
 Q: What are the hours?
 A: The hours are Monday-Friday; 4:30-7pm.
 Students may also work from any internet connection outside of evening school hours.
 Multnomah County Library offers up to 2.0 hours a day for student internet access.
 Q: How much does it cost?
 A: As with all aspects of our program, there is no cost to attend.
 Q: How many credits can a student earn?
 A: Most students earn about three credits per semester, but those motivated to put in additional time and effort are able to earn more.
 Q: Can I attend a day school or other evening school program while earning credits with LEP?
 A: No. Students enrolled at Evening @ LÊP will be considered full-time students of LEP.